Support Group Considerations

 If a beta blocker (particularly without a corresponding dramatic increases in mast cell treatment) improves your symptoms, especially that you've been taking safely for some time: That's great!
 You likely suffer from one of the conditions a beta blocker treats.
 This working for you and being safe for you, particularly in the absence of a great deal of additional mast cell treatment to attempt to counterbalance its effects, might be the closest thing to a guarantee that you are not currently also dealing with a symptomatic systemic mast cell disorder.
 Outside of very careful management in rare cases with a number of other treatment options to counteract its action, it's perhaps the only drug whose long-term tolerance (and in some cases whose short-term tolerance) can help point you away from a new mast cell diagnosis.

-Some groups have a lot of discussions or threads that turn out like the following:
+Some groups have a lot of discussions or threads that look like the following:

 Comment: A new or suspected mast cell patient presents with obvious advanced anaphylaxis.